-DLR Leading partner СТМ CTM is the responsible of WP5 EFC modelling, thus CTM will be the data manager.
-In addition, CTM is the responsible to perform bench scale experiments and produce experimental data from bench scale experimentation related to membrane regeneration process, NF/RO technology, EFC and EDBP.
-In addition, CTM will analyze samples from pilot plant and will process all the generated data with the support of the rest of the partners.
-CTM also will evaluate heat waste recovery strategies creating theoretical data related to this process.
-UNIPA Unipa will deliver support for the modeling activities.
-In particular, support will be given to DLR with regard to the validation of the MED model.
-In addition, Unipa will deliver basic information about the modeling of the crystallizer.
-FACSA FACSA will provide techno-economic information which will be useful for the upcoming activities of WP7 (feasibility studies) SEALEAU DLR will provide some support to Sealeau for the MED design LENNTECH Lenntech will help DLR providing validation data for the characterization of the NF model TYPSA TYPSA will provide techno-economic information which will be useful for the upcoming activities of WP7 (feasibility studies) TUDelft TUDelft will provide data by eutectic freeze crystallization, as technology provider of EFC.
+Partner Data provided DLR Leading partner СТМ CTM was responsible of WP5 EFC modelling and to perform bench scale experiments to produce experimental data related to the membrane regeneration process, NF/RO technology and EFC.
+In addition, CTM was responsible to analyse samples from the pilot plant and to process the generated data with the support of other partners.
+CTM also evaluated heat waste recovery strategies creating theoretical data related to this process.
+UNIPA Unipa supported the modelling activities, in particular with regard to the validation of the MED model.
+In addition, Unipa delivered basic information about the modelling of the crystallizer.
+FACSA FACSA was responsible to provide techno-economic information useful for the activities of WP7 (feasibility studies) SEALEAU DLR provided support to Sealeau for the MED design LENNTECH Lenntech was responsible to provide validation data for the characterization of the NF model TYPSA TYPSA was responsible to provide techno-economic information useful for the activities of WP7 (feasibility studies) TU Delft TU Delft provided data on EFC, as the responsible technology provider.
 NTUA NTUA provided information regarding the MED pilot plant